forrestjgq/lsp/thread/pwpt/pthread.md

 <center>**FIGURE 2.1** *Thread state transitions*</center>

 When a new thread is created, its state is ready.
-Depending on scheduling constraints, it may remain in that state for a substantial period of time before executing. [[Section 5.](#5.)5](#5.5) contains more information on thread scheduling.
+Depending on scheduling constraints, it may remain in that state for a substantial period of time before executing.
+[Section 5.5](#5.5) contains more information on thread scheduling.
 Going back to lifecycle.c, the thread running **thread\_routine** becomes ready during main's call to **pthread\_create**, at line 18.

 The most important thing to remember about thread creation is that there is no synchronization between the creating thread's return from **pthread\_create** and the scheduling of the new thread.
 That is, the thread may start before the creating thread returns.
 The thread may even run to completion and terminate before **pthread\_create** returns.
-Refer to [[Section 8.1.](#8.1.)1](#8.1.1) for more information and warnings about what to expect when you create a thread.
+Refer to [Section 8.1.1](#8.1.1) for more information and warnings about what to expect when you create a thread.

 <span id="2.2.2"> </span>
 ### 2.2.2 Startup